Level 42: 1983–1985: Moving towards pop (Standing in the Light and True Colours)

 A fourth album, Standing in the Light, was released in 1983.
 Produced by Larry Dunn and Verdine White (of Earth, Wind & Fire), this album began a new era for the band, being less experimental and less jazzy than previous releases.
 It provided them with their first UK Top Ten hit, "The Sun Goes Down (Living It Up)".
 Notably, the album featured no instrumental tracks, with the band now focusing heavily on songs.
 (The band would not release another instrumental on an album until 1988's Staring at the Sun).

 The 1984 album True Colours continued the band's development away from primarily jazz-funk based music, switching between funk, power pop, mid-tempo rock and moody ballads.
 It yielded the singles "The Chant Has Begun" and "Hot Water".
-The latter was a Top 20 hit in Britain and a Top 5 hit in the Netherlands where the band became popular (the song reached also No. 7 in Belgium).
+The latter was a Top 20 hit in Britain and a Top 5 hit in the Netherlands where the band became popular (the song also reached No. 7 in Belgium).
 During the same year, Mark King released his first solo album Influences on which he played the majority of the instruments (with a guest appearance by Aswad's Drummie Zeb, and with Lindup guesting on additional keyboards).

 Level 42 became known for their power as a live band (as showcased on the 1985 double live album A Physical Presence).
 For live gigs the band added saxophonist Krys Mach, who toured with the group from 1984 to 1988 and contributed to some album recordings.